aryannaithani/Code-Review-Action/README.md

 ## Setup Guide

 1. Clone this repository or download it as a ZIP and extract it into your project ( you only need the .yml file and the main python script) .
-2. Copy the `.github/workflows/ai-review-fin.yml` workflow file into your repository of choice under `.github/workflows/`.
+2. Copy the `.github/workflows/action.yml` workflow file into your repository of choice under `.github/workflows/`.
+3. Copy the `scripts/main.py` python script into your repository of choice under `scripts/`.
-3. Create a GitHub secret for your Gemini API key:
+4. Create a GitHub secret for your Gemini API key:
    - Go to your repository **Settings > Secrets and variables > Actions**.
    - Add a new secret with the name: `GEMINI_API_KEY`.
    - Add your Gemini key in the provided section.
-4. Now whenever you open a pull request in this repository, the action will run and post a review in the comments of that pull request.
+5. Now whenever you open a pull request in this repository, the action will run and post a review in the comments of that pull request.